kubedb/docs/docs/guides/proxysql/backends/xtradb-galera/kubedb/index.md

 ## Conclusion

-In this tutorial we have seen basic version of KubeDB ProxySQL.
+In this tutorial, we have seen a basic version of KubeDB ProxySQL.
 KubeDB provides many more for ProxySQL.
 In this site we have discussed on lots of other features like `TLS Secured ProxySQL` , `Declarative Configuration` , `MySQL and MariaDB Backend` , `Reconfigure` and much more.
 Checkout out other docs to learn more.